 In the first blog of this series, we talked about what is digital transformation and why do small businesses need it.
 We hope that our efforts to bring you insightful information on new developments are helping you to understand them better.
 For the second blog, we bring you the key ingredients that are required to make the perfect digital transformation recipe.

 What is it that should drive this digital transformation?
 Data.
 As organizations prepare their digital strategies and work on their relationships with the IT resources, data can play a key role in optimizing the efforts to engage customers and achieve efficiency with cost savings.
-But this is often restricted by that fact that organizations are not equipped to effectively handle such amount of data for their benefit.
+But this is often restricted by the fact that organizations are not equipped to effectively handle such amount of data for their benefit.

 A major contributor to this volume is video data – the higher the resolution, the larger the file.
 For example, many retailers want video data to record reactions of customers to advertisements or products which gives them an insight into how different people respond to specific types of displays.
 A high definition video will make it easy to identify the gender, ethnicity and age group of the person, which helps to better understand the target audience.